niplav/site/notes.md

 them to show up most naturally.
 (I couldn't think of any and Claude didn't find anything convincing either).
 Potentially fruitful to look into.

-Forager Society is a Disease of the Flesh, Industrial Society is  Disease of the Soul
+Forager Society is a Disease of the Flesh, Industrial Society is a Disease of the Soul
 --------------------------------------------------------------------------------------

 *epistemic status*: Low confidence, stating impressions.

-Being a hunter-gatherer is very unpleasant: Living with constant hunger, often wide-spread violence, disease, parasitism and exposure to the elements is well-documented.
+Being a hunter-gatherer is very unpleasant in well-documented ways:

+* Constant hunger or at least uncertain food supply
+* Often wide-spread violence
+* Disease, parasitism
+* Exposure to the elements
+* Very high infant mortality and sometimes [infanticide](https://traditionsofconflict.substack.com/p/abortion-procedures-in-hunter-gatherer) out of necessity
+* Stress and anxiety due to fear from predators

 There's a reason why hunter-gatherers live half as long as people in industrialized societies.

-But living in an industrial society warps humans in very strange ways they don't seem to cope with very well: Ennui, boredom, procrastination, self-loathing etc—my impression is that hunter-gatherers are not very afflicted by those.
+But living in an industrial society warps humans in very strange ways they don't seem to cope with very well, and my impression is that hunter-gatherers are not very afflicted by those:

+* Ennui, boredom
+* Procrastination/akrasia
+* Self-loathing
+* Strong social hierarchies
+* Large amounts of inequality
+* Strict schedules
+* Externally regulated sleep
-Similarly industrialized societies have strong social hierarchies, large amounts of inequality, strict schedules, externally regulated sleep, very dense rural living with little opportunity for time alone *and* paradoxically weak social bonds, subliminal external pressure to conform to a small envelope of ways of moving ones body and strong restrictions on noises one can make (there's ~no opportunities for loud screaming/shouting in urban living, or moving spastically), exposure to highly addictive circumstances, very little grounding in tangible real-world success when trying to accomplish things (e.g. not being able to touch/smell/feel the result of a complicated project at work or the wages received, as opposed to having made a new bag from fur, a rope from flax, a knife from flint), under-/mis-development of posture due to too little movement and under-/mis-development of feet and thus balance due to restrictive shoes from a young age.
+* Very dense rural living with little opportunity for time alone *and* paradoxically weak social bonds
+* Subliminal external pressure to conform to a small envelope of ways of moving ones body and strong restrictions on noises one can make (there's ~no opportunities for loud screaming/shouting in urban living, or moving spastically)
+* Exposure to highly addictive circumstances
+* Very little grounding in tangible real-world success when trying to accomplish things (e.g. not being able to touch/smell/feel the result of a complicated project at work or the wages received, as opposed to having made a new bag from fur, a rope from flax, a knife from flint)
+* Under-/mis-development of posture due to too little movement and under-/mis-development of feet and thus balance due to restrictive shoes from a young age

 My best guess is that foragers don't procrastinate in the way that industrialized people do, and that for a forager it's usually easy/obvious